sheerun/cross-run/README.md

-# npm-env
+# cross-run

-Clone of [cross-env](https://github.com/kentcdodds/cross-env) prepending npm binaries to PATH.
+Like [cross-env](https://github.com/kentcdodds/cross-env), but able to run npm scripts.

+It prepends all npm paths like `node_modules/.bin` to `PATH` before executing provided script.

 ## Why?